deliott/NEMOGCM_AMVRAKIKOS/README.md

 - All the Fortran modules that were modified from the original files provided with NEMO, as well as the different namelists used and their description.

 - The scientific report written as a conclusion of this internship.

+#List of things to do
+1) Instalation tutorial :
+  - add the arch files ( .fcm, .env, .path)

+2) Input fields
+  - correct the ecmwf total precipitations input.